-The winners, who were chosen by a jury of professionals, will share a monetary award of $10,000 per category.
-The Foundation will acknowledge their accomplishments with an online celebration that will be held on Thursday, September 10 at 1:00 pm EST over Zoom.
-The winners, joined with other notable literary professionals, will share thoughts on their work and take questions from interested members of the public.
+The winners, who were chosen by a jury of professionals, shared a monetary award of $10,000 per category.
+The Foundation acknowledged their accomplishments with an online celebration that was held on Thursday, September 10 over Zoom.
+The winners, joined with other notable literary professionals, shared thoughts on their work and took questions from interested members of the public.

 Alyson Waters, for her translation of “A King Alone” by Jean Giono, New York Review Books